-The door you see in the photo leads to a HUGE pantry so I don’t need the awkwardly placed cabinets.
+The door i wanted to change for AluminiumDoors you see in the photo leads to a HUGE pantry so I don’t need the awkwardly placed cabinets.
 I will be replacing them with shelves and showcasing some of my prettier kitchen items.
 I’ll be adding sconces over the shelves.
 I’ll also add pendants over the island.
 I scored some awesome ones from the Restoration Hardware outlet in California.

 This is my second mock up of the space.
 Many of the items I owned from our last house.
 Some new items like the table, chairs and couch (this isn’t the one we bought) have been bought from the money we made off the auction when we sold our stuff prior to moving.
 Some of the things on the mood board I’m still thinking about.
 I already decided to nix the blue and white stripe fabric and stick with a very neutral window coverings.

 Slow decorating and slow decisions are the name of the game.
 Stores cycle through to the next product launch quickly so I’m careful to wait until I can get the best price for what I’m looking for.
 I want the space to really work for our family and I’m in no hurry this time around to get it done.
 Keeping the project under budget is a must too!

 All of my lighting except the living room chandelier was purchased at the Restoration Hardware outlet.
 This is how their outlet works.
 All of their prices are automatically 50% off list price with an additional 50% off that price so basically you’re paying 25% of the original price.
 I literally felt like I was stealing!
 I will say it took us 2 hours to go through all the lighting because nothing is in any type of order but it was well worth it if you ask me!